 Salzburg attracts thousands of classical music lovers each year, partly due to it being the birthplace of Wolfgang Amadeus Mozart.
 Now converted into a museum, the house in which the prodigy was born on January 27, 1756, still stands.
 Guests can learn about Mozart’s life and his music by walking through his bedroom, living room and kitchen.
 The museum features various original documents chronicling his life and even a replica of his own piano.

-The three and a half kilometre trip to Hellbrunn Palace is too beautiful to take the bus.
-Completely flat and adorned with avenues lined by shady trees and white-washed old houses, cycling is a great opportunity to appreciate the view of the Untersberg.
+The 3.5-kilometre (2.2mi) trip to Hellbrunn Palace is too beautiful to take the bus.
+Completely flat and adorned with avenues lined by shady trees and white-washed old houses, cycling is a great opportunity to appreciate the view of the Untersberg from the valley below.
 During spring and summer, the surrounding meadows are full of lush grass and blooming flowers, while in the run-up to Christmas, the avenue is lined by romantic fairy lights.
 If you’re feeling particularly adventurous, follow the hand-written signs to the ‘Milchautomat’, where you can collect cheap, fresh and delicious dairy products from local farms.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 WHAT DESTINATION IS ON YOUR TRAVEL BUCKET-LIST?

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!